ArronJablonowski/OpenClawNotes/README.md

 ### sudo visudo
 Add commands to the sudoer's file so your secondary LLM/AI user will be allowed to run some commands as root.
-- lookup 'vi' commands prior to running the following, or you may get stuck inside of vi.
+- vi commands:
-  - press 'i'            *to enter insert mode*
+  - press 'i'              *enter insert mode*
-  - press '{esc} : q'      *to quit vi, without writing changes to the file*
+  - press '{esc} : q!'     *quit vi, without writing changes to the file*
-  - press '{esc} : wq'     *to write the changes, and then quit vi*
+  - press '{esc} : wq'     *write the changes, and then quit vi*
+  - press '{esc} : w'      *Save (write) the file but stay in the editor*
+  - press 'ZZ'             *while in Command Mode, no colon needed - Save and quit q*
 ```
 sudo visudo
 ```